CodyReichert/awesome-cl/README.md

 ------

 * 👍 [Coalton](https://github.com/coalton-lang/coalton/) - an efficient, statically typed functional programming language that supercharges Common Lisp.
 [MIT][200].
-* [cl-algebraic-data-type](https://github.com/stylewarning/cl-algebraic-data-type) - A library for defining algebraic data types in a similar spirit to Haskell or ML.
-[3-clause BSD][15].
 * 👍 [trivial-types](https://github.com/m2ym/trivial-types) - provides missing but important type definitions such as `proper-list`, `association-list`, `property-list` and `tuple`.
 [LLGPL][8].
 * [defstar](https://bitbucket.org/eeeickythump/defstar/src/master/) - a collection of macros for easy inclusion of type declarations for arguments in lambda lists.
 [GNU GPL3][2]